-Twice Oscar-nominated producer Alexander Rodnyansky is to present the Russian crime drama “Frozen Land” at the Co-Pro Pitching Sessions at Series Mania (March 25 to April 7), which is an all-digital affair this year.
-Rodnyansky spoke to Variety about the show.
+Twice Oscar-nominated producer Alexander Rodnyansky is producing the Russian crime drama “Frozen Land,” which featured in the Co-Pro Pitching Sessions at Series Mania earlier this year.
+He speaks to Variety about the show.

 The eight-part series, written by Sergey Kaluzhanov (pictured right) and directed by Darya Zhuk (pictured left), is based on the real-life reign of terror inflicted by a serial rapist and murderer in Khakassia, a remote region in Siberia, Russia.